Facebook Pinterest Instagram

 I am a HUGE fan of simple, delicious, amazing cocktails.
 By which I mean to say, how few ingredients can we get away with and still fill our cups with an elixir that even the Gods couldn’t resist?

 How about you?
 If you’re in that club, have I got a recipe for you!
-I found it when I was casting about for a cocktail to serve with Sausage Cheddar Balls (not even kidding) before a dinner of barbecue ribs and slaw with my Fella and our friend Denise Minard (yes, it was scrumptious… yes, she will vouch for that… and yes, I will post about it in future so you can give it a whirl!).
+I found it when I was casting about for a cocktail to serve with Sausage Cheddar Balls (not even kidding) before a dinner of barbecue ribs and slaw with my fella and my dear friend Denise Minard (yes, it was scrumptious… yes, she will vouch for that… and yes, I will post about it in future so you can give it a whirl!).

 I found this recipe on the Mix That Drink website, and it seemed to fit all the usual requirements.
 Plus, it’s gin based (which they love and I don’t, really, but a good hostess must make the occasional concession!)
 AND, really the best part of all, I could use the transformational Empress Gin to make it drop dead gorgeous.
 Full stop on that — if you haven’t experienced the most beautiful gin on the planet, go out and get thee a bottle right now and mix it with anything acidic and prepare your jaw for dropping.
 It’s made with butterfly pea blossom, so changes color as acid is added…and if you layer the ingredients properly, there’s more than one color change!
 Try this: gin + limoncello = green + lemon juice = pink.
 YAY!